NATO Public Diplomacy Division’s Co-Sponsorship Grants

 The Engagements Section’s goal is to foster awareness and understanding of NATO, its values, policies and activities, and to increase the level of debate on peace, security and defence related issues.
 To this end, the Section conducts and supports a wide range of public diplomacy activities, such as conferences, seminars and information campaigns, meant to reach out to opinion formers, professionals, the successor generation and other relevant audiences.

 Co-sponsorship for public diplomacy activities on peace and security-related issues

 Co-sponsorship applications must be submitted two months prior to the event.

 Co-sponsorship for conferences, seminars, workshops and other relevant public diplomacy activities, such as digital multimedia or online projects, on peace and security-related issues is available in the form of discretionary grants from NATO's Public Diplomacy Division.
 Typically, recipients for these grants are NGOs, universities, think tanks and other pertinent civil society organizations.
 Projects should focus on different aspects of NATO's current agenda, and priority is given to projects related to the following topics:

-- NATO’s partnerships
+- Cooperative Security and NATO's partnerships

 - NATO's open door policy